 You’ve seen the ads for antibacterial cleaning products, such as ones containing benzoyl peroxide like Clearasil.
 Clean skin is pure skin.
 The idea is that the more you clean, the clearer your skin will be, as you’re clearing away ‘nasty’, ‘dirty’ bacteria.
 Though when it comes to acne, it can be making the situation worse rather than better.

-Therefore, treating acne with antibacterials, both topically and internally, may be a flawed approach, because you’re continually killing off bacteria that might be helping, and therefore disrupting the entire skin microbiome (38).
+Therefore, treating acne with antibacterials, both topically and internally, might be a flawed approach, because you’re continually killing off bacteria that might be helping, and therefore disrupting the entire skin microbiome (38).

-The other reason people with acne tend to over-cleanse, is because they’re concerned about oil production, and want to reduce it, given it causes acne.
-Unfortunately, many acne cleansing products are drying, making it effective as its job, however it removes the top protective layer of oil on the skin that forms part of the skin’s integrity (39).
+The other reason people with acne tend to over-cleanse is that they’re concerned about oil production, and want to reduce it, given it causes acne.
+Unfortunately, many acne cleansing products are drying, making it effective as its job.
+However it removes the top protective layer of oil on the skin that forms part of the skin’s integrity (39).

-When the skin’s integrity is compromised, it becomes vulnerable to exposure of bacteria getting into the skin (40), that your skin wouldn’t normally be exposed to.
+When the skin’s integrity is compromised, it becomes vulnerable to the exposure of bacteria getting into the skin (40), that your skin wouldn’t usually be exposed to.
 It can also cause more inflammation and irritation, which acne already has, making acne worse.
-This is especially the case of pimples that have erupted.
+That is especially the case of pimples that have erupted.